 - Sign in to ArcGIS Hub

-- On the Overview page, click New and choose site.
+- On the Overview page, click New on the Sites card.

 - Provide a name for your site.